sbryngelson/group-docs/group-syllabus/computers.md

         * The account/allocation number is CFD154.

 * Department of Energy (e.g., Sandia National Lab, "Tri-labs")
     * Purpose: Resources for DOE sponsored/funded research projects, only available to those students working on these projects.
+You will only have access to non-restricted resources.
     * "Rules": Usually not many rules aside from the very many that they will impute onto you as you acquire access to these machines.
-    * Login process (Sandia)
+    * Login process (Sandia National Lab-specific)
         * Onto the DaaS
             * VMware Horizon ([download online](https://customerconnect.vmware.com/en/downloads/info/slug/desktop_end_user_computing/vmware_horizon_clients/horizon_8))
             * URL: daas.sandia.gov